 Saxophonist Andrew Hutchens currently resides in Columbia, South Carolina where he is a graduate teaching assistant at the University of South Carolina.
-He is an active performer of solo repertoire, chamber music, and new music for the saxophone.
+He currently serves as Adjunct Instructor of Clarinet and Saxophone at Allen University, where he teaches applied lessons.

 Furthermore, Andrew is a devoted advocate of music education, serving as a clinician throughout Western North Carolina and South Carolina while maintaining a private studio of secondary school saxophonist.
 Andrew has also participated as a faculty member at the Carolina Saxophone Camp along side the renowned Assembly Saxophone Quartet.
 As a performer, Andrew maintains an active performance schedule.

 Andrew's repertoire encompasses masterworks from composers ranging from Biedenbender to Bach.
 He has performed extensively across the United States in both professional and casual venues such as NASA Biennial Conferences, American Single Reed Summit, Asheville Symphony Orchestra, Navy Band Saxophone Symposium, NASA Regional Conferences, and the National Conference for Undergraduate Research, Foothills Arts Council, and the Glitterbox Theatre.
 His constant devotion to music education, performance, research, and community present a passion for making music accessible to all.